Rebase and resolve merge conflicts

 Changes added to my-branch after this point are lost if you restore from the backup branch.

-5. In the GitLab UI, in your merge request, confirm how many commits you want to rebase by viewing the Commits tab.
+5. In the GitLab UI, in your merge request, confirm the number of commits to rebase in the Commits tab.

 6. Open these commits.
-For example, to edit the last five commits in your branch (HEAD~5), type:
+For example, to edit the last five commits:

 git rebase -i HEAD~5

-Git opens the last five commits in your terminal text editor, oldest commit first.
-Each commit shows the action to take on it, the SHA, and the commit title:
+Git opens the commits in your terminal text editor, oldest first.
+Each commit shows the action to take, the SHA, and the commit title.
+For example:

 pick 111111111111 Second round of structural revisions